Tuesday, 18 August 2026

 Rising inventory and slower buyer demand are prompting bigger price reductions and longer sale times across Bristol’s property scene.

-By Bristol Property Desk · Published 4 July 2026, 2:18 pm
+By Bristol Property Desk · Published 4 July 2026

 How we reported this